TedTschopp/tschopp.net/_posts/2018-05-16-Doing-Religions-Right-in-DCC.md

 **Quartermaster:** Issues out standard gear and equipment.
 Receives and stores it all when job is done.
 In charge of maintenance of tools and weapons.
 A standard warrior's kit could consist of: a uniform, cloak, backpack, bedroll, rations, studded leather armor, short sword and shield, and a whetstone.
 Also maintains Guild's chapter house.
 Organizes basic food and drink and beds for those who stay at the HQ.
 This person may have a Deity as a patron, but only if it is the same patron as the Guild Master.

 **Accountant:** Runs the accounts and gold storage.
-Ensures all parties get their share of the paymet for jobs and that the Guild gets its cut from each job.
+Ensures all parties get their share of the payment for jobs and that the Guild gets its cut from each job.
 Runs the books.
 This person may have a Deity as a patron, but only if it is the same patron as the Guild Master.

 **Melee Combat Training instructor:** Best weapons and techniques to use whilst melee fighting.
 Emphasis on fighting as a military unity.
 This role may not have a Deity as a patron.

 **Ranged Combat Training instructor:** Best weapons and techniques to use whilst in ranged combat.
 Emphasis on supporting melee units in grouped combat.
 This role may not have a Deity as a patron.

-**Information Specialist:**  This person is the liason officer to the spy network that a patron might have.
+**Information Specialist:**  This person is the liaison officer to the spy network that a patron might have.
 This person may have a Deity as a patron, but only if it is the same patron as the Guild Master and the spy network.

-**Engineer:** This indivdual specializes in the bulding of combat related buildings while in the field.
-They also specialize in building bridges and other affordances to cross difficult terrain quicker.
+**Engineer:** This individual specializes in the building of combat related buildings while in the field.
+They also specialize in building bridges and other accordances to cross difficult terrain quicker.
 This person may have a Deity as a patron, but only if it is the same patron as the Guild Master.

 **Jobs for people within warrior guilds.**
 *Guard / cop:* These warriors patrol a given area and protect it for their patron.
 They may also protect defensive structures such as the headquarters, city walls, official buildings, or even jails.
 Also guards may be assigned to caravans, barges, or boats.